IPv6

 switch(config)# interface ethernet 4 switch(config-if-Et4)# clear ipv6 dhcp relay counters switch(config)#

-Viewing IPv6 DHCP Relay Information
+Displaying IPv6 DHCP Relay Information

-IPv6 DHCP Status
+IPv6 DHCP Relay Status

 The show ip dhcp relay command displays the status of DHCP relay agent parameters on the switch and each interface where at least one feature parameter is listed.
 The command displays the status for both global and interface configurations.